quicwg/base-drafts/draft-ietf-quic-transport.md

 performance characteristics.
 This recommendation is general in nature and consistent with recommendations for TCP endpoint behavior {{?RFC5681}}.

-A receiver MAY process multiple packets before sending any ACK frames in response.
-This allows for a receiver to process packets already queued for processing before determining whether to send an acknowledgement.
+A receiver MAY process multiple available packets before determining whether to sending an ACK frame in response.

 ### Managing ACK Ranges